davidjenei/davidjenei.com/notes/ai-intelligence.md

 title: Is ChatGPT really intelligent
 tags: #ai
-description: Check this episode from Philosophize This!
+description: An episode from Philosophize This!

 [Is ChatGPT really intelligent][1]
 ==================================